RyanSusana/opentelemetry.io/content/en/docs/concepts/signals/metrics.md

 ## Metric Instruments

 In OpenTelemetry measurements are captured by **metric instruments**.
-Such an metric instrument is defined by a name, a kind, an optional unit and an optional description.
+Such an metric instrument is defined by a name, a type, an optional unit and an optional description.
 The name, unit and description of such an instrument is chosen by the developer or defined via
 [semantic conventions](/docs/specs/otel/metrics/semantic_conventions/) for